What The Body Cannot Hold Alone

 When I first started working with the body, people in self-help fields rarely spoke about feelings the way we do now.
 Trauma wasn't everyday language, somatics wasn't trendy.
 Most people were rewarded for overriding themselves—performing, producing, coping—while losing contact with their inner world.

-Modern life rarely presents itself as the kind of intensity we need self-care to recover from.
-Instead it arrives as diffusion: constant partial attention, economic pressure without clear edges, social comparison without end, information without digestion, connection without presence, ideas without lived practice.
+Modern life rarely announces itself as this kind of intensity.
+It arrives as diffusion: constant partial attention, economic pressure without clear edges, social comparison without end, information without digestion, connection without presence, ideas without lived practice.

 Nothing feels extreme on its own.
 But everything accumulates.